 Free Meningococcal B vaccines are available (for a limited time) for eligible children and young adults that are residents of South Australia and have a Medicare card.
 Please refer to the SA Health website for further information including recommendations for eligible age groups.
 These vaccines can be accessed through your local GP or our Immunisation service.
 Please note that children less than 2 years of age are strongly recommended to be given an age appropriate dose of paracetamol 30 minutes before Immunisation followed by further doses post vaccination (please seek advice from your immunisation provider regarding this recommendation).

-Free vaccination for Influenza is available for people at risk due to a medical condition, pregnancy, Aboriginal or Torres Strait Islanders (aged from 6 mths) or those 65 years of age plus.
-If you are not eligible for the funded vaccine, the vaccine is available as a 4 strain vaccine and is recommended for everyone over 6 mths of age.
-The influenza vaccine can be purchased at our clinics.
-(Note Credit/EFTPOS facilities are available at Mount Barker Council).
-Please note that the Influenza vaccine is an inactivated vaccine that cannot cause influenza.
+Free government funded vaccinations for Influenza are available for the following people who are medically at risk; people with an eligible chronic medical condition, pregnant women, Aboriginal or Torres Strait Islanders (aged from 6 months), children aged from 6 months to under 5 years of age or those 65 years of age or older.
+If you are not eligible for the government funded Influenza vaccine please see your GP (all ages from 6 months) or local pharmacy (if aged between 10-64 years) for an Influenza vaccine.
+The vaccine is available as a 4 strain vaccine and is recommended for everyone over 6 months of age.
+Please note that the Influenza vaccine is an inactivated vaccine that cannot cause Influenza.

 Whooping Cough Vaccinations